 Becoming the first American professional sports league to allow CBD is monumental for the Big 3 and American sports as a whole.
 The significance of CBD and sports coming together was not lost on Big 3 players.
 Former NBA stars and current Big 3 athletes like Al Harrington and Carlos Boozer made their feelings known about the league’s decision.
 Boozer, a 13-year NBA veteran and 2008 Olympic gold medal champion for Team USA basketball, credited league co-founder Ice Cube.

 In June, Boozer told the Chicago Sun-Times “…And at the end of the day, guys do have pain.
-Marijuana has been seen medically to help people with their pain.
+Marijuanas has been seen medically to help people with their pain.
 And Ice Cube feels like it’s OK for our league, so he passed it.
 And I’m sure there’s a lot of leagues that will end up following that later.”

 Boozer and Harrington represent just a small portion of the positive sentiment.
-Harrington’s Trilogy co-captain, Kenyon Martin, estimated that 85% of the league consumed cannabis during his NBA playing days from 2000 to 2015.
+Harrington’s Trilogy co-captain, Kenyon Martin, estimated that 85% of the league consumed 420 during his NBA playing days from 2000 to 2015.